Charity shops in Solihull

 Is posting donated jewellery from Solihull safe?

 Yes.
 Items go by Royal Mail Special Delivery Guaranteed, tracked from your B-area shop and signed for on arrival.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post.

 Can we send photos and ask questions before sending anything?

 Yes.
-Message GoldPaid on WhatsApp at 07375 071158 or call 07763 741067 with photos and questions.
+Message GoldPaid on WhatsApp or call us on 07763 741067 with photos and questions.
 Sending photos first helps your team judge what is worth posting.
 Nothing leaves your Solihull shop until your team is ready and comfortable.

 How are the items valued?